JacintaO/JacintaO/README.md

 ## A bit about my tech stack:

-- 💻 I specialise in frontend development using HTML, CSS, and JavaScript, with expertise in frameworks like ReactJS.
+- 💻 I specialise in frontend development using HTML, CSS, and JavaScript, and with expertise in ReactJS framework.
-- 🌐 I also have basic experience with backend development using PHP (especially for WordPress) and Node.js.
+- 🌐 I also have experience with backend development using PHP (especially for WordPress) and Node.js.
 - 🔗 I'm fascinated by Blockchain technology and have worked extensively with Bitcoin ecosystems and technologies.
 - 📚 I'm always learning and staying updated with the latest trends and technologies in web development.
 Currently, I'm enrolled in the AltSchool Africa [School of Software Engineering](https://engineering.altschoolafrica.com/) Class of 2023.